RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 # vi /etc/lenticularis/conf.json
 ```

-## Store Lens3 Settings in Redis
+## Store Lens3 Settings in Valkey

-Lens3-Mux and Lens3-Reg load the configuration from Redis.
+Lens3-Mux and Lens3-Reg load the configuration from Valkey.
 This
 section prepares it.
 It is better to run `lens3-admin` on the same
-host running Redis.
+host running Valkey.
 See the following descriptions of the fields of
 the configurations.

 * [mux-conf-json.md](mux-conf-json.md)
 * [reg-conf-json.md](reg-conf-json.md)

-Make the configurations in files to load them in Redis.
+Make the configurations in files to load them in Valkey.

 ```
 # su - lens3